sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 The FASTA file is a large text file that lists all the transcripts for the given organism and their genomic sequence.
 You *could* open this in a standard text editor if you wished to see the contents.
 The contents are similar to that of a FASTQ file.
 In fact, the FASTQ file is a FASTA file with extra quality scores added.

 The identifier line for each sequence (starting with `>`) names the transcript and the gene it is associated with.
 Since we obtained the file from Ensembl, the Transcripts and Genes begin with the `ENST` and `ENSG` respectively.
-The numbers after each transcript or gene are the *version numbers*; the sequence and defintion of each transcript / gene can evolve over time.
+The numbers after each transcript or gene are the *version numbers*; the sequence and definition of each transcript / gene can evolve over time.

 ```
 >ENST00000631435.1 cdna chromosome:GRCh38:CHR_HSCHR7_2_CTG6:142847306:142847317:1 gene:ENSG00000282253.1 gene_biotype:TR_D_gene transcript_biotype:TR_D_gene gene_symbol:TRBD1 description:T cell receptor beta diversity 1 [Source:HGNC Symbol;Acc:HGNC:12158]